·

 D (A Tale of Two Worlds) by Michel Faber

-What do you think about these books about Charles Dickens?
+What are your favorite books about Charles Dickens?

 Books about Charles Dickens